vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 TKG uses storage policies to integrate with shared datastores.
 The policies represent datastores and manage the storage placement of such objects as control plane VMs, container images, and persistent storage volumes. vSAN storage policies are the only option available for VMware Cloud on AWS.

-Tanzu Kubernetes Grid is agnostic about which option you choose.
+Tanzu Kubernetes Grid is agnostic about which storage option you choose.
 For Kubernetes stateful workloads, TKG installs the [vSphere Container Storage interface (vSphere CSI)](https://github.com/container-storage-interface/spec) to automatically provision Kubernetes persistent volumes for pods.

 [VMware vSAN](https://docs.vmware.com/en/VMware-vSAN/index.html) is a recommended storage solution for TKG clusters.